Berseba: Politics

-Berseba is governed by a village council that has five seats.

-In the 2004 local authority elections SWAPO gained three council seats and obtained 260 votes.
-One seat each was obtained by the Democratic Turnhalle Alliance (DTA) and the Congress of Democrats (CoD) with 99 and 91 votes, respectively.
+Upon Namibian independence Berseba was governed by a seven-seat village council.
+The first local elections run in Namibia, the 1992 local elections, was won by SWAPO which obtained 355 votes and gained four seats.
+The Democratic Turnhalle Alliance (DTA) came second with 234 votes and three seats.
+The 1998 local authority elections saw a similar result.
+SWAPO again obtained four seats with 217 votes, DTA got the remaining thee seats with 138 votes.
+In the 2004 local authority elections, SWAPO won the election again, this time competing for only five seats in a downsized village council.
+It gained three council seats and obtained 260 votes.
+One seat each was obtained by the (DTA) and the Congress of Democrats (CoD) with 99 and 91 votes, respectively.

 In the 2010 local authority election Berseba was one of a few local authorities in Namibia where an opposition party obtained more votes for the village council than SWAPO when the DTA defeated SWAPO 221 votes to 200.
 No other party participated in the election for the Berseba Village Council.
 The 2015 local authority election was narrowly won by SWAPO party which gained three seats (266 votes).
 The DTA finished second and gained the remaining two seats (200 votes).
 In the 2020 local authority election the Landless People's Movement (LPM, a new party registered in 2018) won with 278 votes and gained two seats.
 SWAPO was the runner-up with 211 votes and also two sets.
 The remaining council seat went to the Popular Democratic Movement (PDM, the new name of the DTA since 2017) with 104 votes.